-Menard uses a vibratory probe that penetrates the soft soils to the necessary depth and compacts the material incorporated.
-These vertical inclusions can be made of stone are installed in a grid pattern beneath the structure.
+Menard uses a vibratory probe that penetrates the soft soils to the necessary depth.
+These vertical inclusions can be made of stone, or other recycled construction material and are installed in a grid pattern beneath the structure.

 Stone columns are well suited for the improvement of soft or loose soils as they create vertical inclusions with high stiffness, shear strength and draining characteristics.
 The result is an increased bearing capacity and a reduction of the total and differential settlements.

-They are particularly effective in improving slope stability and preventing liquefaction by increasing the ground's shear strength.
+They are particularly effective for improving slope stability and preventing liquefaction by increasing the ground's shear strength.